By Frank R. Southers

 “All right, then; you send him that letter and I want a copy of it.”

-Amazed that Ms. Becker is satisfied with a letter, he thinks he will simply visit the neighbor, explain the situation, and ask him to slightly turn his tv antenna.
+Amazed that Ms. Becker is satisfied with a letter, Gene realizes that he can’t actually send the neighbor a letter about the poisonous electric wires to appease Ms. Becker.
+What if the neighbor released his letter to the media.
+So, no letter to the neighbor and a dummy one for Ms. Becker.
+Gene decides that he will simply visit the neighbor, explain the situation, and ask him to slightly turn his tv antenna.
 He’s bound to agree to be rid of Ms. Becker’s antagonism.
 No doubt, he considers her a pest.

 He says, “You know what, Ms. Becker?
 I’m not going to mail him the letter.”

 Before Ms. Becker can say a word, although she raises her eyebrows and wrinkles her forehead, he adds, “I’m going to personally deliver the letter.
-And I’ll drop off a copy at your house.
+And I’ll drop off a copy of my letter at your house.
 What do you think about that, Ms. Becker?”

-Nodding, Ms. Becker says, “Well, you’d better wear rubber-soled shoes, Lawyer Hardy, so you don’t get electrocuted.
+Nodding, Ms. Becker says, “Well, Lawyer Hardy, if you go inside that house, you’d better wear rubber-soled shoes, Lawyer Hardy, so you don’t get electrocuted.
 And wear rubber gloves, too, if you touch anything.
 And, don’t say I didn’t warn you.”

 “Yes, ma’am, I certainly will.
 And thanks for your advice.
-And, by the way, since I own your nephew, Jon, a big favor, there’s no charge for my services.”
+And, by the way, since I owe your nephew, Jon, a big favor, there’s no charge for my services.”

 Gene Hardy smiles with his mouth and his eyes after finishing the sentence, expecting Ms. Becker’s gratitude.